Marija Šerifović: 2007-2010: Eurovision Song Contest, Nisam anđeo and Anđeo

-In March 2007, Šerifović competed at the Serbian national selection festival for the 2007 Eurovision Song Contest in Helsinki, Finland, called Beovizija, with the song "Molitva".
+In March 2007, Šerifović competed at the Serbian national selection festival for the Eurovision Song Contest 2007, called Beovizija, with the song "Molitva".
 On the final on 8 March, she was declared the winner by receiving most televotes and coming second on the jury's vote, and thus became the first Eurovision representative of Serbia since the country restored its independence as a sovereign state in 2006.
 At the Eurovision, Šerifović performed 15th during the semi-final on 10 May, placing first with 298 points.
 Subsequently, at the grand final on 17 May, she sang 17th.
 Her performance of "Molitva" scored the maximum of 268 points and was declared the winner of the 52nd Eurovision.
 Upon returning home, Šerifović was greeted by reportedly 70,000 people in front of the House of the City Assembly of Belgrade.

 In 2008, she released her third studio album Nisam anđeo, which sold 120,000 copies.
 A year later, it was followed by Anđeo, which sold 100,000 copies.
 Same year, Šerifović announced a solo concert at the Belgrade Arena for 11 May 2009.
 In 2010, she participated on the second season of the reality television show Farma, which she voluntarily left after 27 days.